jason0611/FS22_HeadlandManagement/README.md

 Ideas for subsequent versions (without guarantee):
 - Sequence of work steps adjustable
 - Selectable time interval between individual work steps
-- Using the GuidanceSteering headland trigger as a headland management trigger
 - Changing the steering direction during crab steering
 - Taking over the steering during the turning manoeuvre